 We are the faculty of The Master’s University.
 Together, we are dedicated to the sufficiency, inerrancy, and authority of God’s inspired Word — from Genesis to Revelation.
 Each year, we re-affirm and teach every point of TMU’s doctrinal statement, which has remained fundamentally unchanged since the institution was formed in 1927.
 In every respect, our mission and our educational philosophy are rooted in Scripture.

-One of the priorities of TMU’s faculty is to help students recognize that every aspect of music-making is worship and steward them to develop their God-given gifts to become salt and light.
-Close mentorship with the music faculty is a unique aspect of study at Master’s and assists our students in growing their musical skills, pursuing academic scholarship, and learning how to live as a God-first musician.
+One of the priorities of TMU’s faculty is to help students recognize that every aspect of music-making is worship and enable them to develop their God-given gifts to become salt and light.
+Close mentorship with the music faculty is a unique aspect of study at TMU.
+It assists our students in growing their musical skills, pursuing academic scholarship, and learning how to live as a God-first musicians.

-At TMU, students learn to work alongside fellow musicians, growing and maturing through numerous performing opportunities, and learning from premier music instructors in Los Angeles.
+At TMU, students learn to work alongside fellow musicians, growing and maturing through numerous performing opportunities and learning from premier music instructors in Los Angeles.
 Emmy Award-winning composers and recording engineers also infuse their expertise into TMU’s program.
-Graduates have gone on to attain advanced degrees in music, collaborate with prestigious opera companies, score feature films, and establish thriving performance careers.
+Graduates have attained advanced music degrees, collaborate with prestigious opera companies, scored feature films, and established thriving performance careers.

 The Master’s Chorale is an auditioned choir representing students from almost every academic major at the university.
 During its annual tours, the Chorale has traveled to various regions of the United States, to Israel every four years, and to the United Kingdom, Spain, Albania and Russia.
 In addition to performances at Carnegie Hall and Lincoln Center in New York City, the Chorale has been featured in recordings with Bob Krogstad, Joni Eareckson Tada, Keith and Kristin Getty, Matt Redman, and for a special television segment for Wretched TV.